StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 Specification; students will be given the opportunity to correct minor errors.

-Students with more significant issues in their notes will be given the opportunity to resubmit their notebook at the end of the semester, with no opportunity for revisions.
+Students with more significant issues in their notes will be given the opportunity to resubmit their notebook at the end of the semester.

 ## Knowledge

-Periodically multiple-choice closed-note Knowledge Quizzes will be given during class to assess coverage of the areas outlined above in Course Content.
-Five questions from each topic will be asked.
+Periodically multiple-choice closed-note Knowledge Quizzes will be given during class to assess coverage of the nine areas outlined above in Course Content.
+Up to five questions from each topic will be asked.

 Students that answer at most one question incorrectly for a area will be given a **✓** mark for that area.
 Only one **✓** may be earned per area.